greeningofstreaming/wg4/docs/OVERVIEW.md

 ## Meters

-Each provider can determine the most appropriate meters based on the knowledge of their devices, machines, networks and software.
+Each provider can determine the most appropriate meters based on the knowledge of their devices, machines, networks, software and how granular they want to expose their topologies.
 For example, a CDN may choose to separate their network measurements into 3 key meters: origin, propagation, pop.

 ## Topology

-...
+TBC